pengsl-lab/ParaPindel/README.md

 # ParaPindel
-A parallel version of Pindel to accelerate structural variation detection
+This is a multi-processes parallel version of Pindel to accelerate structural variation detection.
+Pindel's implementation can be found at https://github.com/xjtu-omics/pindel
 ![ParaPindel logo](logo.png)

 ## To run ParaPindel, follow these steps: